javiguerra777/weather-app-apprenticeship/README.md

 # Weather Forecaster React Project

+This weather forecast project can be ran using npm start.
+This project was made to test my knowledge with redux, proptypes, eslinter, and unit plus component testing.
+If a user enters an invalid location, then they will receive a prompt to search for a valid location.

 #### [Description](#description) | [Demo](#demo) | [Important Git/GitHub Expectations](#important-gitgithub-expectations) | [Important Notes on APIs](#important-notes-on-apis) | [Getting Started](#getting-started) | [Requirements](#requirements) | [Bonuses](#bonuses)

 ---------